olga-ploloo/microservices/README.md

 # FastAPI Online Shop

 This project is an online shop built using Python 3, FastAPI, SQLAlchemy 2.0, Redis, and RabbitMQ.
-It includes microservices for user authorization, order creation, and online payment.
+It includes microservices for order creation and online payment.

 ## Features